vkryl/spbik-2021/README.md

 Same as the previous fraud type, except that LEC may announce the proper result (sometimes even without any fraud), however, arbitrary result gets entered to the higher-level TEC protocol and electronic.

-In most cases it's not possible to differ this method from the previous one.
-However, in case of TEC override turnout protocols usually get overridden too and look more real (without abnormalities).
+It's not possible to differ this method from the previous one without looking into violation reports.

 ### 5. [Carousel voting](https://en.wikipedia.org/wiki/Carousel_voting)